 Boat tours may be your best option for viewing whales up close.
 Hawaii has dozens of tour operators, including a few that lead kayak excursions—a thrilling way to experience these majestic mammals.

 In respect for the kohola and the safety of sightseers, all watercraft must stay a minimum of 100 yards from the whales, but you'll be surprised how close you feel when a 45-ton behemoth lunges out of the sea.
 If a boat tour is not for you, the whales’ impressive acrobatic displays are often visible from miles away.
 If you're on land, keep a pair of binoculars handy because you never know when you'll see a humpback’s spout (which can be 10–20 feet tall).

-For 50 years, Mauna Kea Resort and Mauna Kea Beach Hotel have been the benchmark by which all others on Hawaii Island are measured.
+For over 50 years, Mauna Kea Resort and Mauna Kea Beach Hotel have been the benchmark by which all others on Hawaii Island are measured.
 Luxury accommodations, exceptional golf and remarkable service create the timeless magic that is Mauna Kea.

 Boasting a stunning oceanside location with magnificent views of Hilo Bay and Mauna Kea, Grand Naniloa Resort Hilo - a DoubleTree by Hilton occupies a historic site amidst a lush, tropical landscape.